How to Set Up Streaming Video Pause: Complete Guide

 The extension can be quickly enabled or disabled from the popup menu.
 This is useful for:

-- Special occasions (movie nights, holidays)
+- Special occasions (movie nights, sick days)

 - Troubleshooting